Relintai/pandemonium_engine_docs/01_about/02_faq.md

 The main reasons for creating a custom scripting language for Godot were:

-1. Poor threading support in most script VMs, and Godot uses threads (Lua, Python, Squirrel, JavaScript, ActionScript, etc.).
+1. Poor threading support in most script VMs, and Pandemonium uses threads (Lua, Python, Squirrel, JavaScript, ActionScript, etc.).
-2. Poor class-extending support in most script VMs, and adapting to the way Godot works is highly inefficient (Lua, Python, JavaScript).
+2. Poor class-extending support in most script VMs, and adapting to the way Pandemonium works is highly inefficient (Lua, Python, JavaScript).
 3. Many existing languages have horrible interfaces for binding to C++, resulting in large amount of code, bugs, bottlenecks, and general inefficiency (Lua, Python, Squirrel, JavaScript, etc.) We wanted to focus on a great engine, not a great amount of integrations.